nedbat/coveragepy/doc/source.rst

 newline-separated list of directories or importable names (packages or modules).

-If the source option is specified, only code those locations will be measured.
+If the source option is specified, only code in those locations will be measured.
 Specifying the source option also enables coverage.py to report on unexecuted files, since it can search the source tree for files that haven't been measured at all.
 Only importable files (ones at the root of the tree, or in directories